Art & History Museums

 Sir Wilfred Thesiger

 The author's writings now directly address these remarkable events.
-In the initial contact with the literature of this author and a noteworthy legend, a warm, friendly narrator appears.
+In the initial contact with the author's literature and a noteworthy legend, a warm and friendly narrator emerges.
 The book one reads is thus captivating enough to become part of the reader's own emotional experience.

 ![]() |